CaseyGustaveson/Portfolio/README.md

 # Portfolio
-Living documents for my portfolio
+Living documents for my portfolio.
+I will be creating and updating this site as my skills and knowledge grows !